April 23, 2020

-Throughout the program, the emphasis is on the fundamental ideas concerning human nature, justice, and the purposes of government.
+Throughout the program, the emphasis is on the fundamental ideas concerning human nature, justice and the purposes of government.
 Course readings present students with differing points of view.
 Students are encouraged to participate in discussion and debate of controversial questions.

 The Department of Political Science offers several introductory courses for diversification.
-We especially recommend PSCI 101Y-102Y (Quest for Justice).
+We especially recommend PSCI 101Y-102Y.
 It is the only political science course designed expressly for first-year students.
 Although PSCI 101Y-102Y is not required for a major in political science, we strongly recommend it as an introduction to the department's program.
 This course is broad in scope and is designed to provide an effective introduction to college work in the humanities and social sciences generally.
-If you wish to take a political science course for diversification as a sophomore or above, we call your attention to the introductory courses offered in each of our subfields: PSCI 200 (American Politics), PSCI 220, 221 (Political Philosophy), PSCI 240 (Comparative Politics), and PSCI 260 (International Relations).
-In the spring semester, first-year students who are taking Quest for Justice may register for one of the department's required 200-level foundation courses in American politics, comparative politics, and international relations.
+If you wish to take a political science course for diversification as a sophomore or above, the department offers introductory courses in each of our sub-fields: PSCI 200D, 220, 221, 240 and 260.
+In the spring semester, first-year students who are taking PSCI 101Y may register for one of the following: PSCI 200D, 240 or 260.

-This year-long course is taught as a first-year seminar, with class size kept, as much as possible, to a maximum of eighteen students.
+This year-long course is taught as a first-year seminar, with class size kept, as much as possible, to a maximum of 18 students.
 We offer seven sections of the course, all with common readings.
 Sessions are conducted through discussion, thereby helping students overcome any reservations they may have about their capacity to make the transition from high school to college work.

-The course, which emphasizes the development of reading, writing, and speaking skills, is an introduction to the serious discussion of the most important questions concerning political relations and human well-being.
-These are controversial issues that in the contemporary world take the form of debates about multiculturalism, diversity, separatism, gender equality, and the like; but, as students will discover here, these are issues rooted in perennial questions about justice.
-In the informal atmosphere of the seminar, students get to know one another well and debate often continues outside of class.
+The course, which emphasizes the development of reading, writing and speaking skills, is an introduction to the serious discussion of the most important questions concerning political relations and human well-being.
+These are controversial issues that in the contemporary world take the form of debates about multiculturalism, diversity, separatism, gender equality and the like; but, as students will discover here, these are issues rooted in perennial questions about justice.
+In the informal atmosphere of the seminar, students get to know one another well, and debate often continues outside of class.